Human Furniture

 Psychology

 Commonly proposed motivations include the deep surrender of being reduced to a passive object, relief from decision-making and selfhood, the dominant partner's pleasure in control and display, and an aesthetic appreciation of stillness and utility.
-It connects psychologically to broader objectification, immobilisation, and service-submission interests, and shares ground with transformation and statue/doll play and with sissification as forms of negotiated identity suspension.
+It connects psychologically to broader objectification, immobilisation, and service-submission interests, and shares ground with statue and doll play and with sissification as forms of negotiated identity suspension.
 For many practitioners the contrast between rigorous "object" treatment during the scene and warm care afterward is itself central to the appeal.
 The formal evidence base is thin; most understanding comes from community and qualitative sources rather than controlled studies.

 Prevalence & culture